 Houston men's basketball coach Kelvin Sampson has been married to Karen Sampson for the last 32 years.

-Kelvin, who is from Pembroke, North Carolina, reportedly met the young Karen Lowery while they were classmates at Pembroke High School.
+Kelvin, who is from Pembroke, North Carolina, but born in neighboring Laurinburg, reportedly met the young Karen Lowery while they were classmates at Pembroke High School, initially meeting when the two were placed in the same history class.
 Six years later, they tied the knot and made things official.

 Karen graduated from UNC Pembroke, where she was in the school's marching band and Kelvin played basketball.
 She then taught kindergarten in North Carolina and later moved to East Lansing, Michigan, to follow her husband, who began his career as an assistant coach at Michigan State under Jud Heathcote in 1979.
 She currently serves on the UNC Pembroke Board of Trustees.